 Clinical Supervision for Trauma-Informed Associate Therapists

-Nervous-system-focused, relational, and developmentally supportive clinical supervision for pre-licensed clinicians in CO, VA, and FL.
+Nervous-system-focused, relational, and developmentally supportive clinical supervision for pre-licensed clinicians in California, Colorado, Florida, and Virginia.

 Supervision for the therapist you’re becoming, not just the hours you need to collect.